Competitive Perimeter Defense of Conical Environments: Fundamental Limit

 On the other hand, the optimal offline algorithm $\mathcal{O}$ can move the vehicle to location $(x,\alpha)$, as defined in Lemma \ref{lem:min_time}, until the first $i-1$ intruders have been captured and then move the vehicle to $(x,-\alpha)$ capturing the burst intruders, losing only the $i^{th}$ intruder.

-Thus, the optimal offline algorithm can capture all the burst intruders and all but the last stream intruder whereas the online algorithm will capture one stream intruder, and the result follows. \end{proof}
+This concludes the proof. \end{proof}